alex-kh465/Specialization_Project/README.md

-# StudyAI - India Student Hub 🎓
+# GenEWA(Efficient Workflow Access) - LOCK IN 🎓

 A premium AI-powered study assistant specifically designed for Indian college students.
-This comprehensive platform provides intelligent tools to boost academic productivity, manage student life, and enhance learning outcomes.
+GenEWA provides intelligent tools to boost academic productivity, manage student life, and enhance learning outcomes.
+LOCK IN to your success with efficient workflow access.

 ## 📋 Table of Contents